MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P06-Testing-Feed-Table-View/content.md

 }
 ```

-We dequeue a cell using the "postCell" identifier we provided in Storyboard earlier and simply return it.
+We dequeue a cell using the `postCell` identifier we provided in Storyboard earlier and simply return it.

 > [info]
-> The first line in uses the method `dequeueReusableCell(withIdentifier:)`
+> The first line in the above function uses the method `dequeueReusableCell(withIdentifier:)`
+>
-> This is used for performance reasons as it **dequeues** any available cells
-and returns it as the table-view cell associated with the identifier provided,
-> skipping a lot of the overhead needed to create an entirely new cell.
+> This is used for performance reasons as it **dequeues** any available cells and returns it as the table-view cell associated with the identifier provided, skipping a lot of the overhead needed to create an entirely new cell.

-We also need to update the size of the cell in code.
+We also need to update the size of the cell in our `FeedViewController`.

 > [action]
 > Go to the `UITableViewDelegate` extension and add the following method